πŸ“–

 API stands for Application Programming Interface.
 Think of API as programs that take an input, and delivers an output (usually, as a JSON file to structure the data and make them readable by a machine).
 APIs allow systems to communicate with each other and are pretty much present behind all our phone apps, and web apps.

-For a very accessible guide explaining "What is an API?", I recommend visiting this page on the site "Technically".
+For a very accessible guide explaining "What is an API?", I recommend visiting on the site "Technically".

 APIs are so critical to business growth those days, they usually evolve fast, which implies a constant stream of new endpoints to document as well as ancient endpoints being deprecated.
 Deprecating an endpoint means it will stop working in a close future, so the users need to be redirected to another way to perform the same task.